awslabs/aws-deployment-framework/samples/sample-rdk-rules/README.md

 ## Architecture
 ![Architecture](./meta/custom-configs.png)
 * As a first step it requires to have a Source code repository to store our code.
 In this pattern we are using CodeCommit repository.
 This repository created by as a part of the pipeline definition in the ADF's deployment_map.yml.
-Example of the pipeline definition in the Code section of the pattern below.
+Example of the pipeline definition is in the ADF setup section.
-* ADF pipeline definition creates 2 pipelines that get triggers by the single code repository.
-This requires because from the same code we extract the lambda function and the Config rule separately and deploy into different accounts via these 2 pipelines.
+* ADF pipeline definition creates a pipeline that will deploy Lambda function(s) into the compliance account and Custom Config rule(s) to Target accounts.
 * When a Custom Config rule get pushed into the CodeCommit repository;
-    - Lambda pipeline: It will find the RDK rule(s) recursively then zip each single rule one by one and upload into ADF bucket.
-Buildspec of LambdaPipeline is utilising a helper script called lambda_helper.py to achieve this task and CodeBuild will produce a CloudFormation template to deploy this Lambda function.
-Then CodeDeploy will use CloudFormation template created in CodeBuild phase and deploy particular Lambda function into the Compliance Account.
-    - ADF Populates bucket names into SSM Parameter store. lambda_helper.py fetches the bucket name from the SSM Parameter Store.
+    - CodeBuild will find the RDK rule(s) recursively in the `config-rules` directory then zip each single rule one by one and upload into ADF bucket.
+Buildspec is utilising a helper script called lambda_helper.py to achieve this task.
+ADF populates bucket names into SSM Parameter store on the Installation. lambda_helper.py fetches the bucket name from the SSM Parameter Store.
 Parameter name looks like /cross_region/s3_regional_bucket/{region}.
-    - Config-Rule pipeline: This pipeline will only deploy Custom Config rule(s) by referring Lambda function get deployed from Lambda pipeline.
-This pipeline uses rdk create-rule-template --rules-only -a  -o template-config-rules.json to produce the CloudFormation template.
+    - Then CodeBuild will generate 2 CloudFormation templates one for Lambda function(s) deployment and other for the Custom Config rule(s) deployment.

 * When a Lambda function get invokes by a Target account Custom config rule; it will assume the Config role in Target account then put config Evaluations into the Target account's Config rule.
 ### ADF setup
-2 Pipelines will be similar to below:
+Sample pipeline defintion looks like below:

 ```
-- name: custom-config-rules ## repo name
+  - name: custom-config-rules-pipeline ## repo name
   default_providers:
     source:
       provider: codecommit
       properties:
-          account_id: <deployment-account-id>
+        account_id: <compliance-account-id>
     build:
       provider: codebuild
       properties:
         image: "STANDARD_5_0"
-          spec_filename: "buildspec-lambda.yml"
     deploy:
       provider: cloudformation
+  targets:
+    - name: LambdaDeployment
+      regions: <regions>
+      target: <compliance-account-id>
       properties:
           template_filename: "template-lambda.json"
-    targets:
-      - <deployment-account-id>

-  - name: custom-config-rules-2
+    - name: ConfigRulesDeployment
-    default_providers:
-      source:
-        provider: codecommit
+      regions: <regions>
+      target:
+        - <target-accounts-to-deploy-custom-config-rules>
       properties:
-          account_id: <deployment-account-id>
-          repository: custom-config-rules ### Same repo name as above
-      build:
-        provider: codebuild
-        properties:
-          image: "STANDARD_5_0"
-          spec_filename: "buildspec-config-rules.yml"
-      deploy:
-        provider: cloudformation
-        properties:
         template_filename: "template-config-rules.json"
-    targets:
-      - <target-accounts-to-deploy-custom-config-rules>
 ```
-As you see here each time when a commit get pushed; these 2 pipelines will be triggered.
-As per the current ADF version(v3.1.2) we cannot stop pipeline trigger when a commit get pushed.
-Unless it could be chained(when [this changes](https://github.com/awslabs/aws-deployment-framework/pull/357) get released with [`trigger_on_changes`](https://github.com/awslabs/aws-deployment-framework/blob/master/docs/providers-guide.md#codecommit) attribute).

 ## Development setup